MilosVulikic/VoiceControlledLight/README.md

 "Turn Off", "Turn Light Off", "Turn Lights Off" "Exit", "Close"
 ```
-These commands are self explicatory, therefore no more details about testing is provided.
+These commands are self explanatory, therefore no more details about testing is provided.

 ## Versioning